 Our Mission

-The IMS-International Community Student Group was founded to facilitate the communication between international students currently enrolled at the Institute of Medical Sciences at the UofT.
+The IMS International Community Student Group (IMS-ICSG) was founded to foster connections among international students enrolled at the Institute of Medical Sciences at UofT.

-We aim to promote an authentic, dynamic, and supportive international student community, in which students will be able to address any thoughts and concerns that may arise as they navigate their academic experience.
+We aim to promote an authentic, dynamic, and supportive international student community where members can share experiences, address concerns, and find support as they navigate their academic journey.

 The IMS-ICSG Team